sfera-labs/sfera/src/site/markdown/index.md

 Sfera can be expanded to integrate any device, protocol or service and you can install or create apps for customized, vertical solutions.
 It embeds a script engine (based on the JavaScript language) which allows to rapidly create your control logic and to modify it during runtime.
-Sfera also exposes a REST API and a WebSockets protocol for remote control and configuration through custom apps, Web apps or ad-hoc interfaces.
+Sfera also exposes an HTTP API and a WebSockets protocol for remote control and configuration through custom apps, Web apps or ad-hoc interfaces.